denisakera/ErgativeAgents/README.md

 3. **LLM Analysis**: Access deeper AI-powered analysis of each language log, including narrative patterns, responsibility framing, and cultural context.

-4. **Visual Analysis**: Explore interactive visualizations showing sentiment differences, rhetorical dimensions, and comparative matrices between the two languages.

-5. **Summary**: Generate comprehensive comparative analyses that identify cultural patterns and linguistic differences across the simulations.
+4. **Summary**: Generate comprehensive comparative analyses that identify cultural patterns and linguistic differences across the simulations.
 This analysis is saved for future reference.

 The sidebar provides additional options:
 - Toggle translations on/off